 - Work in conjunction with your Senior Cell/Home Church Leader who will in turn work with his/her appropriate supervisor/pastor.

-- Document the conversation within 48 hours and give it to your senior cell group leader.
+- Document the conversation immediately and give it to your senior cell group leader.
 Senior cell group leader will give the documentation to the Junior or Senior High Pastor.

 Important note: Students who talk about suicide must be taken very seriously.
 Suicide can occur without warning.
 If a student is talking about suicide, it is extremely important to act immediately.